 There is no simple answer to “Who gets the personal property if I move out?” but some general rules to remember are:

-- Just because he bought it, does not mean it is his.
+- Just because one person bought it, does not mean it is theirs.

-- If he bought something, that does not mean he gets to keep it.
+- If your partner bought something, that does not mean they get to keep it.

 - If you bought something, that does not mean you get to keep it.

 - If you are married, you can have your own property, separate from your spouse.2

 - And, if you are married your spouse can own his own property, separate from you.